Song of Roland: Manuscripts and dating

+Relevant to the question of dating the poem, the term d'oltre mer (or l'oltremarin) occurs three times in the text in reference to named Muslims who came to fight in Spain and France.
+The Old French oltre mer (oversea, modern French outremer) was commonly used during and after the First Crusade to refer to the Latin Levant, which supports a date of composition after the Crusade.
+Those favoring an earlier dating argue that the term is used generically to refer to "a Muslim land."
+It is possible that the bulk of the poem dates from before the Crusades, with a few additions from the time of the First Crusade.

-After two manuscripts were found in 1832 and 1835, the Song of Roland became recognized as France's national epic when an edition was published in 1837.
+After two manuscripts were found in 1832 and 1835 and published in 1837, the Song of Roland became recognized as France's national epic.

 Critical opinions

 Oral performance compared to manuscript versions

-Scholarly consensus has long accepted that The Song of Roland differed in its presentation depending on whether transmission was oral or textual; namely, although a number of different versions of the song—containing varying material and episodes—would have been performed orally, the transcription to manuscript resulted in greater cohesiveness across those versions.
+Scholarly consensus has long accepted that the Song of Roland was at first performed orally in many different versions with varying material and episodes, which were fixed and harmonized in the textual form.

-Early editors of The Song of Roland, informed in part by patriotic desires to produce a distinctly French epic, could thus overstate the textual cohesiveness of the Roland tradition.
-This point is expressed by Andrew Taylor, who notes, " [T]he Roland song was, if not invented, at the very least constructed.
+Early 19th century editors of the Song of Roland, informed in part by patriotic desires to elevate a distinctly French epic, could thus overstate the textual cohesiveness of the Roland tradition as they presented it to the public.
+Andrew Taylor notes, "[T]he Roland song was, if not invented, at the very least constructed.
 By supplying it with an appropriate epic title, isolating it from its original codicological context, and providing a general history of minstrel performance in which its pure origin could be located, the early editors presented a 4,002 line poem as sung French epic".